Matthew McConaughey: Career

-Early 1990s to 2000: Breakthrough and rise to prominence
+Early 1990s–2000: Career beginnings

-In the early 1990s McConaughey began working in television commercials.

-In 1992, he was cast as the boyfriend "Walkaway Joe, a music video for Trisha Yearwood's collaboration with Don Henley.
+In the early 1990s, McConaughey began working in television commercials.
+In 1992, he was cast as the boyfriend in the music video for "Walkaway Joe", a song by Trisha Yearwood featuring Don Henley.
 Also that year, he acted in an episode of Unsolved Mysteries.

 Bob Balaban's My Boyfriend's Back premiered on August 6, 1993, where McConaughey made his first big screen appearance as Guy 2.
 On September 24, Richard Linklater's Dazed and Confused premiered.
 McConaughey played Wooderson in a large ensemble cast of actors who would later become stars.
 He was not originally cast in the film, as the role of Wooderson was originally small and meant to be cast locally for budget purposes.
 At the time of casting, he was a film student at the University of Texas in Austin and went out with his girlfriend to the Hyatt hotel bar.
 He approached casting director Don Phillips.
 Phillips recalls, "The bartender says to him, 'See that guy down there?
 That's Don Phillips.
 He cast Sean Penn in Fast Times.'
 And Matthew goes, 'I'm gonna go down and talk to this guy.'"
 Phillips also recalls that Linklater didn't like McConaughey at first "because he was too handsome".
 During production, another character named Pickford was meant to be a larger role.
 Due to the behavior of the actor playing Pickford with other cast members, his screen time was cut in favor of McConaughey's character, Wooderson.
 Linklater recalled "There was another actor who was kind of the opposite [of McConaughey].
 He wasn't really getting along with everybody.
 I could tell the actors weren't responding to him."
 Much of the Wooderson role was improvised or written on the spot.
 Dazed and Confused was released on September 24, 1993, in 183 theaters, grossing $918,127 on its opening weekend.
 It went on to make $7.9 million in North America.
 The film received positive reviews from critics.
 The film generally gets favorable reviews.
 On review aggregator Rotten Tomatoes, it has a 92% approval rating.
 The website's critical consensus reads: "Featuring an excellent ensemble cast, a precise feel for the 1970s, and a killer soundtrack, Dazed and Confused is a funny, affectionate, and clear-eyed look at high school life."
-In her review for The Austin Chronicle, Marjorie Baumgarten gave particular praise to Matthew McConaughey's performance: "He is a character we're all too familiar with in the movies but McConaughey nails this guy without a hint of condescension or whimsy, claiming this character for all time as his own".
+In her review for The Austin Chronicle, Marjorie Baumgarten gave particular praise to Matthew McConaughey's performance: "He is a character we're all too familiar with in the movies, but McConaughey nails this guy without a hint of condescension or whimsy, claiming this character for all time as his own".